o1-labs/uptime-service-validation/README.md

 > 🗒️ **Note 2:** Docker image of this program already includes cert and has `SSL_CERTFILE` set up, however it can be overriden by providing this env variable to docker.

+### Application Status Update

+The coordinator is responsible for updating the application statuses based on responses from the participants' registration forms.
+This process involves retrieving relevant information from a designated Google Spreadsheet and updating the statuses in the database at the start of each validation batch.

+The operation can be configured using the following environment variables:

+- `IGNORE_APPLICATION_STATUS` - Setting this to `1` instructs the coordinator to bypass the application status update process.
+This is primarily intended for use in testing environments.
+- `SPREADSHEET_NAME` - Specifies the name of the Google Spreadsheet document containing the registration form responses.
+- `SPREADSHEET_JSON` - The path to the JSON file with the Google Service Account credentials, which are necessary for accessing the spreadsheet.

+If the system encounters any issues while updating statuses, it will log the error and proceed with the validation batch without interrupting the process.
+It's important to note that the application status plays a crucial role in the Leaderboard UI: only block-producers with `application_status = true` are eligible to appear on the Leaderboard.
+This ensures that only registered and validated participants are displayed.

 ### Test Configuration

 By default, the program runs `stateless-verification-tool` in separate Kubernetes pods.
 For testing purposes, it can be configured to run them as subprocesses on the same machine.
 Set the optional environment variable `TEST_ENV=1` for this mode.